If you’re looking for a fun, comfy, and laid-back slice-of-life anime series to cheer you up, you should definitely watch Yuru Camp online.

 Price: Basic, $9.99; Standard, $15.49; Premium, $19.99.
 Tier level affects video quality and resolution.

-How to Watch Laid-Back Camp on Netflix from the United States:
+How to Watch Laid-Back Camp on Netflix from Anywhere in The World:

 - Download a VPN (NordVPN works for this method)